Back to All Events

 Space is limited.
 Reservations required.

-In keeping with the future-focused theme if this year’s festival events, China Now asked CCOM’s Department of Music Artificial Intelligence to contribute an ‘AI Suite’ to the concert program, composed in part by AI, to open a pathbreaking dialogue between the ‘composer’ and the orchestra, the human and the machine.
+In keeping with the future-focused theme of this year’s festival events, China Now asked CCOM’s Department of Music Artificial Intelligence to contribute an ‘AI Suite’ to the concert program, composed in part by AI, to open a pathbreaking dialogue between the ‘composer’ and the orchestra, the human and the machine.

 CONCERT PROGRAM